School fees are made up of tuition fees which are set by Catholic Education Diocese of Cairns, and the school’s levies.

 Families who are not concession card holders yet are experiencing financial hardship are encouraged to make a confidential request to the principal for special consideration.
 Please contact the school’s Finance Officer to arrange an appointment.

-Without such arrangements, failure to follow school policy and procedures for payment of fees may result in the engagement of a Debt Recovery Agency.
+Unless prior arrangements have been put in place, failure to follow school policy and procedures may result in the engagement of a Debt Recovery Agency.

-Further information on School Fee Discounts and current Tuition Fees can be found on the Catholic Education website here.
+Further information on School Fee Discounts and current Tuition Fees can be found on the Catholic Education Diocese of Cairns (CEDC) website here.